HARLEY HAHN'S USENET CENTER

 Harley Hahn's Master List of Usenet Newsgroups is the only annotated master list of Usenet newsgroups on the Internet.
 You will find the Usenet Master List to be an invaluable resource when you are looking for Usenet newsgroups for a specific purpose.

 To find newsgroups, start at main search page by using the link below.
-Here you can search for newsgroups whose names or descriptions match specified keywords, or you can list all the newsgroups that lie within specific categories.
+You can search for newsgroups whose names or descriptions match specified keywords, or you can list all the newsgroups that lie within specific categories.

-If you want to experiment, try searching the Master List for "cats".
-Within the results, look for the newsgroup rec.pets.cats.
-You will then see a link to display the charter for this group.
+If you want to experiment, try searching the Master List for "dogs".
+Within the results, look for the newsgroup rec.pets.dogs.
+You will see a link to search for the charter for this group.